EventideSystems/decidodeck-prototype/doc/PHILOSOPHY.md

 If Decidodeck had a candlelit altar, **Mark Fisher** would be there - not as an idol, but as a presence: the patron saint of *hauntings we refuse to ignore*.

 He reminds us that every theory of change worth building must first reckon with what's missing - what's been privatized, disavowed, or rendered unthinkable.
-Fisher didn't just critique capitalism; he held space for the **emotional fallout** it leaves behind: the “depressive hedonia,” the malaise, the ache for futures that feel increasingly foreclosed.
+Fisher didn't just critique capitalism; he held space for the **emotional fallout** it leaves behind: the "depressive hedonia", the malaise, the ache for futures that feel increasingly foreclosed.

 As patron saint, Fisher doesn't give us answers - he gives us **frames of refusal**.
 His legacy in Decidodeck isn't just conceptual; it's infrastructural.
 You'll find him in: